can-git/TimeWars/README.md

 # TimeWars
 2D Mobile Game with Unity

-I have started to this game for the school project and its my first game project.
-I have learned the content from an Udemy course and many changes have added.
+It is my first game project and I have started to this game for the school project.
+I have learned the content from an Udemy course and many changes have added rather than the original one.

 To see the original project : https://www.udemy.com/course/unitycourse/learn/lecture/12173852#overview